-By convention, the sensor core pixel array is shown with pixel (0,0) in the top right corner (see Figure 6).
+By convention, the sensor core pixel array is shown with the first addressable (logical) pixel (0,0) in the top right corner (see Figure 6).
 This reflects the actual layout of the array on the die.
-Also, the first pixel data read out of the sensor in default condition is that of pixel (112, 44).
+Also, the physical location of the first pixel data read out of the sensor in default condition is that of pixel (112, 44).

 When the sensor is imaging, the active surface of the sensor faces the scene as shown in Figure 7.
-When the image is read out of the sensor, it is read one row at a time, with the rows and columns sequenced as shown in Figure 7 on page 10.
+When the image is read out of the sensor, it is read one row at a time, with the rows and columns sequenced as shown in Figure 7.

-Figure 7: Imaging a Scene
+Figure 7.
+Imaging a Scene